onnx/onnx-tensorrt/README.md

 The model parser library, libnvonnxparser.so, has its C++ API declared in this header:

     NvOnnxParser.h

-TensorRT engines built using this parser must use the plugin factory provided in libnvonnxparser_runtime.so, which has its C++ API declared in this header:

-    NvOnnxParserRuntime.h

 Important typedefs required for parsing ONNX models are declared in this header: